msorce/youtube-player-jquery-plugin/README.md

-# Cutom jQuery Plugin for the Youtube API
+## Custom jQuery Plugin for the Youtube API